Dolev

-Israeli settlements in the West Bank are widely considered to be illegal under international law, but the Israeli government disputes this.
+The international community considers Israeli settlements in the West Bank illegal under international law, but the Israeli government disputes this.

 History

 Dolev was established in 1983, by five families who moved to the site on the festival of Sukkot.
 It is named for nearby Nahal Dolev where dolev trees (Platanus orientalis) grow.
 According to ARIJ, the land was confiscated from three Palestinian villages: